-That topic is: P.U.N.C.T.U.A.T.I.O.N.
+That topic is: P.U.N.C.T.U.A.T.I.O.N!

 For that reason, I want to dedicate today’s post to breaking down the biggest punctuation rules that come up on the SAT and ACT.
 Do yourself a favor and learn these guidelines explicitly—so you can grab yourself more precious points come test day!
-These eight punctuation rules are so frequently tested on the SAT and ACT that mastering them virtually guarantees you a higher score.

 C = “Complete clause” (a clause that can be its own sentence)